solliancenet/microsoft-mysql-developer-guide/08_Performance/08_01_Server_Parameters.md

 - [Use Azure portal to configure server parameters](https://docs.microsoft.com/azure/mysql/flexible-server/how-to-configure-server-parameters-portal)
 - [User Azure CLI to configure server parameters](https://docs.microsoft.com/azure/mysql/flexible-server/how-to-configure-server-parameters-cli)

-### Server Parameters Best Practices
+### Server Parameters best practices

 The server parameters below may provide performance improvements for an application workload; however, before modifying these values in production, verify that they yield performance improvements without compromising application stability.

-- Enable thread pooling by setting `thread_handling` to `pool-of-threads`: Thread pooling improves concurrency by serving connections through a pool of worker threads, instead of creating a new thread to serve each connection.
+- Enable thread pooling by setting `thread_handling` to `pool-of-threads`.
+Thread pooling improves concurrency by serving connections through a pool of worker threads, instead of creating a new thread to serve each connection.
 Enabling thread pooling improves performance for transactional workloads, as connections are short-lived
   - The degree of concurrency is set through the `thread_pool_size` parameter
   - Only supported in MySQL 8.0

   ![This graph demonstrates the performance benefits of thread pooling for a Flexible Server instance.](./media/thread-pooling-performance.png "Performance benefits of thread pooling")

-  The graph above demonstrates the performance improvements of thread pooling for a 16 vCore, 64 GiB memory Flexible Server instance.
+  The graph above reflects the performance improvements of thread pooling for a 16 vCore, 64 GiB memory Flexible Server instance.
 The x-axis represents the number of connections, and the y-axis represents the number of queries served per second (QPS).
 Read the associated [Microsoft TechCommunity post](https://techcommunity.microsoft.com/t5/azure-database-for-mysql-blog/achieve-up-to-a-50-performance-boost-in-azure-database-for-mysql/ba-p/2909691) for more details

 - Enable InnoDB buffer pool warmup by setting `innodb_buffer_pool_dump_at_shutdown` to `ON`: InnoDB buffer pool warmup loads data files from disk after a restart and before receiving queries on that data.
-This improves the latency of the first queries executed against the database after a restart, but it does increase the server's start-up time
+This change improves the latency of the first queries executed against the database after a restart, but it does increase the server's start-up time
   - Microsoft only recommends this change for database instances with more than 335 GB of provisioned storage
   - Learn more from the [Microsoft documentation](https://docs.microsoft.com/azure/mysql/concept-performance-best-practices)